 The Chicago Cultural Center is the first free municipal cultural center in the U.S. and home to the world's largest stained glass Tiffany dome.

-The Lincoln Park Zoo, one of only three major free zoos in the country, is the country's oldest public zoo with an estimated annual attendance of three million.
+Lincoln Park Zoo, one of only three major free zoos in the country, is one of the country's oldest zoos with an estimated annual attendance of 3.5 million.

 The Willis Tower (formerly the Sears Tower) is the tallest building in the Western Hemisphere at 110 stories high.

-The Willis Tower (formerly the Sears Tower) elevators are among the fastest in the world operating as fast as 1,600 feet per minute.
+The Willis Tower elevators are among the fastest in the world operating as fast as 1,600 feet per minute.

 Maria Callas made her U.S. debut at the Lyric Opera in 1954.